Diffence: Fencing Membership Privacy With Diffusion Models: Introduction

 \section{Introduction}

-Deep learning has achieved remarkable achievements in recent years.
-However, it's been demonstrated that deep learning models can memorize information from their training~\cite{Carlini2019secret,Song2017Machine,Leino2020Stolen}, making them susceptible to membership inference attacks (MIAs).
+Deep learning has made remarkable achievements in recent years.
+However, it has been demonstrated that deep learning models can memorize information from their training~\cite{Carlini2019secret,Song2017Machine,Leino2020Stolen}, making them susceptible to \emph{membership inference attacks (MIAs)}.
 Such attacks seek to infer if a specific data point was part of a model's training set~\cite{shokri2017membership}.
-Given that deep learning models are often trained on sensitive data, including facial images and medical records, the potential success of MIAs poses a significant threat to individual privacy~\cite{shokri2017membership}.
+Given that deep learning models are often trained on sensitive data, such as facial images~\cite{gurovich2019identifying} and medical records~\cite{erickson2017machine}, the potential success of MIAs poses a significant threat to privacy~\cite{shokri2017membership}.

 The growing threat of MIAs has motivated the development of different defense strategies.
-Existing defense mechanisms can be categorized into two main categories based on their application phase in the machine learning pipeline.
-The first category encompasses defenses that operate \emph{during the training phase}.
+Existing defense mechanisms can be categorized into two main classes based on their application phase in the machine learning pipeline.
+The first category includes defenses that operate \emph{during the training phase}.
 These methods employ privacy-preserving techniques to train models in a way that reduces their memorization of training data, thereby mitigating privacy risks~\cite{abadi2016deep,nasr2018machine,tang2022mitigating,chen2022relaxloss,chen2023overconfidence}.
-Key approaches within this category include Differential Privacy Stochastic Gradient Descent (DPSGD)~\cite{abadi2016deep}, adversarial regularization~\cite{nasr2018machine}, and knowledge distillation~\cite{tang2022mitigating}.
+Key approaches within this category include Differential Privacy Stochastic Gradient Descent (DPSGD)~\cite{abadi2016deep}, adversarial regularization (AdvReg)~\cite{nasr2018machine}, and knowledge distillation~\cite{tang2022mitigating}.
 The second category targets the \emph{post-inference} phase, focusing on reducing membership privacy leakage by directly rectifying the disparities in the model’s outputs between members and non-members.
-A representative defense in this category is MemGuard~\cite{jia2019memguard}, which counters the MIAs by altering the confidence vector to fool the adversary's attack model.
-Despite the different defense approaches proposed, existing defenses still suffer from several limitations, as exemplified in Table~\ref{table:compare}.
-For example, they often struggle to achieve an optimal privacy-utility trade-off~\cite{chen2022relaxloss,tang2022mitigating}.
-Additionally, some defenses often rely on extra data to support their methods \cite{nasr2018machine,jia2019memguard}.
+A representative defense in this category is MemGuard~\cite{jia2019memguard}, which modifies output confidence vectors to fool the adversary's attack model.